 If your healthcare practice doesn’t already offer an online portal, there are a few approaches to creating one.

 The first is to hire a developer who can implement it into your existing website.
 This will require a hefty upfront cost but will greatly improve your patient’s experience.

-Security and privacy is an important concern for health care providers.
-Patient information is highly confidential and industry leaders for online portals have taken this into consideration.
-These platforms are designed to be very safe through using SSL, login info, and HIPAA compliance.
+Security and privacy are important concerns for healthcare providers.
+Patient information is highly confidential, and industry leaders for online portals have taken this into consideration.
+These platforms are designed to be very safe by using SSL, login info, and HIPAA compliance.

 According to Statista, it will have a market size of $215 billion by 2021.